yagosys/202301/userguide/03-explore-k8s/check_your_installation.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```
-the kubeAPI is listening on 10.0.1.100:6443 , the DNS by default is CoreDNS
+*the kubeAPI is listening on 10.0.1.100:6443 , the DNS by default is CoreDNS*.

-the API server and DNS is providing service for POD. use command to check
+the kubeAPI service  and DNS is providing essential service for POD. use command to check

 ```
 ubuntu@ip-10-0-1-100:~$ kubectl get svc kubernetes